“To speak of wilderness is to speak of wholeness. And, human beings come out of that wholeness.” ~ Gary Snyder

 The footsteps toward a pathway into ecological citizenship may well rely upon human beings regaining their mystical sense of awe and wonder of the universe.
 The awe that one can generate in the presence of the grandeur of life.
 Such awe and wonder can kindle a sense of the sacred.
 This is perhaps the source and foundation of our spiritual niche.

 Personally, I struggled for many years (and still do at times) to allow myself to feel or to emote any real sense of awe, wonder, or joy.
 In the last year or so, I’ve focused on cultivating a sense of awe and wonder in the midst of natural environments and the night sky, and a deeper spiritual connection.
 Still, my threshold remains high for much of the rest of my life.
 It’s a journey that is requiring some letting go of the need to know, of control, and of my fear of rejection.
-And, instead, opening to a fuller experience of life and embracing myself and others, while understanding that my suffering is the world’s suffering, and others’ suffering and the world’s suffering is also my suffering.
+And, instead, opening to a deeper experience of life and embracing myself and others, while understanding that my suffering is the world’s suffering, and others’ suffering and the world’s suffering is also my suffering.
 Suffering, compassion, love, awe and joy, and the courage to be vulnerable enough to experience these fully – Scholars as diverse as renowned social scientist Brene´Brown and Franciscan elder Richard Rohr have found these to be inextricably interconnected.
-You can’t profoundly enter into one without also being willing to enter into the others.
+It’s impossible to profoundly enter into one without also being willing to enter into the others.

 Geologian Thomas Berry (along with a great lineage of Creation Spirituality mystics and prophets from the West including Hildegard of Bingen, Saint Francis of Assisi, Meister Eckhart, Julian of Norwich, and recently Thomas Merton, Rabbi Heschel, Joanna Macy, and Matthew Fox) often relates the central role of human beings in terms of their capacity for awe and wonder of life and the universe: